Feay/TinyRTCY/README.md

 # arduino-tiny_rtc
-TinyRTC library.
-Picked from DS1307RTC and Time lib and created a very tiny code to control the RTC DS1307 and DS3231 module.
+TinyRTCY library.
+Rewritten and from TinyRTC, DS1307RTC, and Time lib.
+Very tiny code to control the RTC DS1307 and DS3231 module.
+NPT internet atomic clock time setter in example, works on esp8266 =)

 ### Type Def
 ```